 The Internet is Exploding with Spanish

 Social media has made it possible to connect with customers from around the world very easily.
 Large brands often have accounts in specific countries in which they communicate with the population through the local language.
 This helps to make a strong connection with the local audience and draws in many who do not speak English.
-Spanish has also become one of the most important languages of communication on social media among nearly 380 million people, making it the second most used language on these networks.
+Spanish has also become one of the most important languages of communication on social media among the millions of Spanish speakers using these social networks.

 It is Good for Business

 If companies fail to reach out to potential Spanish-speaking customers, they risk losing out on big opportunities.
-More than half of all customers prefer to shop on websites that are written in their own local language.
-This makes Spanish transcription services especially important.
+Many customers are simply not going to shop on websites that are not written in their own local language.
+This makes Spanish translation and localization services especially important.
 There is also a high demand for Spanish speakers and translators in various industries, including marketing, advertising, medical/healthcare, legal, construction management, and the media.

 The Number of People Learning Spanish is Expanding

 There are many students learning to speak Spanish and that number is growing all the time.
-More than half of students in U.S. universities choose Spanish as their language elective, making it the language most studied in the nation and the third most studied throughout the world.
+At all levels of education in the U.S., Spanish is the most studied language.
+It is the third most studied language throughout the world, behind English and French.